 With all the weird weather we’ve experienced over the years (Polar Vortex, Snowmageddon, flooding) let’s take a look at the many ways Mother Nature affects ecommerce.

 It can work both ways: if it’s too cold, rainy, or excessively hot to get in your car and make a trip to the store, consumers tend to sit back and do their shopping online.
 Extreme weather conditions like blizzards and snowstorms that keep people inside prove to be a good opportunity for online sellers, since bored consumers get to spend more time browsing, pricing, and buying.
 It also facilitates more transactions from consumers who do not shop online often.
 Conversely, data shows that in cities like Seattle (which is known for rain), on sunny days consumers tend to abandon the online world and head outside to enjoy the weather.

 There’s also the question of connectivity.
-If the weather is so bad that it causes power outages, or knocks out telephone, broadband, and satellite services, then online shopping takes a hit.
+Make sure your 3PL (Fulfillment partner) integrates with your ecommerce platform (3PL for Shopify, 3PL for BigCommerce, 3PL for Magento & 3PL for WooCommerce) so when the weather gets so bad that it causes power outages, or knocks out telephone, broadband, and satellite services, then your online shopping offering does not take a hit.
 Bad weather can also cause problems to retailers’ servers, causing the site to slow down or go down completely.
 Yikes.

 Shipping & Deliveries